vincent-pli/openapi-mcpserver-generator/README.md

 ## E2E example

-Suggest use [mcphost](https://github.com/vincent-pli/mcphost) as MCP host to take a try.
+Suggest use [mcpclihost](https://github.com/vincent-pli/mcp-cli-host) as MCP host to take a try.
-This tool(`mcphost`) could support both Azure Openai and deepseek
+This tool(`mcpclihost`) could support both Azure Openai and deepseek

 You can add generated MCP server congiguration like this:
 ```